Robert DymondView Profile

 Applying for a Pre-Pack Administration has several stages.

 - Consider the Options:

-- Pre arrange the sale of company assets:
+- Pre-arrange the sale of company assets:

 - The Administrator is appointed:

-Wilson Field offer a fast and efficient service with nationwide coverage from a network of regional offices, meaning a free consultation can be arranged at a time and location most convenient to you.
+We can arrange a free, confidential consultation with no obligation.
+Offering a fast, efficient service with nationwide coverage, meaning a free consultation can be arranged at a time and location most convenient to you.